Business Education Courses

 Prerequisite: Algebra 1

 This course is intended for students as an introduction to computer science aspects needed for our ever-growing, technology-based world.
 It is designed to give students foundational computing skills, an understanding of the real-world impact of computing applications, and programming literacy.
 Students enrolled in an AP course are expected to take the AP Exam.
 In addition, students enrolled in an AP course who take the AP Exam will receive full AP weight for the course.
 Otherwise, Honors weight will apply.
+This course has a dual enrollment agreement with Raritan Valley Community College.
+Eligible students can earn 4 credits for RVCC’s course, CSIT 103, Computer Concepts and Programming.
+Visit the HCRHS dual enrollment webpage for more information.

 #611- EXPLORE CAREER & COLLEGE OPTIONS - 2.5 CREDITS